Distributed $\Delta$-Coloring Plays Hide-and-Seek: Open Problems

 Also, we now have three different lower bound proofs based on round elimination for the maximal independent set problem on trees.
-The first one appeared in \cite{balliurules}, and in that proof the number of labels of the problems in the lower bound sequence grows linearly and is always upper bounded by $O(\Delta)$, and with similar techniques authors also obtain lower bounds for ruling sets.
-Then, the second one appeared in \cite{BBKOmis}, and in that case the number of labels is always $O(1)$, but the proof does not extend to ruling sets.
+The first one appeared in \cite{balliurules}; in that proof the number of labels of the problems in the lower bound sequence grows linearly and is always upper bounded by $O(\Delta)$, and with similar techniques the authors also obtain lower bounds for ruling sets.
+The second one appeared in \cite{BBKOmis}, and in that case the number of labels is always $O(1)$, but the proof does not extend to ruling sets.
 In both cases, the obtained lower bounds are exponentially worse than the lower bounds presented in this work, but here we needed to use a number of labels that is exponential in $\Delta$.
 We would like to understand this phenomenon, and better understand the relation between the number of labels and the achievable lower bounds.
-For example, can we prove the same lower bound presented in our work by using a subexponential number of labels? \begin{oq} Understand the relation between the number of labels and the maximum length of a lower bound sequence of problems. \end{oq}
+For example, can we prove the same lower bound presented in our work by using a subexponential number of labels? \begin{oq} Understand the tradeoff between the number of labels and the maximum lower bound achievable with a round elimination problem sequence where each problem does not exceed this number of labels. \end{oq}

 In our work we characterized exactly which variants of arbdefective coloring are easy, and which variants of arbdefective coloring are hard.
-The same question for defective coloring is still open, and we think that even understanding this problem in specific cases may help in the long term. \begin{oq} Characterize which variants of the defective coloring problem can be solved in $O(f(\Delta) + \log^* n)$ rounds, for some function $f$, and which of them require $\Omega(\log_\Delta n)$ rounds. \end{oq}
+The same question is open for another important subroutine in efficient coloring algorithms---defective coloring. \begin{oq} Characterize which variants of the defective coloring problem can be solved in $O(f(\Delta) + \log^* n)$ rounds, for some function $f$, and which of them require $\Omega(\log_\Delta n)$ rounds. \end{oq}